ExpositionEngineering/exposition-engineering-article-peer-reviews-starter/writing/article_peer_reviews.md

 ### Q5: After completing the peer review process what feedback did you receive on your own article?

-Note: Provide a list of three points of advice that you received about your own article.
+TODO: Provide a list of three points of advice that you received about your own article.

 - Authentic
 - Engaging